RHRT – Radical Honesty and Radical Transparency …

 - Do those people who need your solution still have money to pay for it?

-- Are then enough people remaining that need your solution and still have money to pay for it?
+- Are there enough people remaining that need your solution and still have money to pay for it?

 - Can you get your solution to those who have bought it?